jenkinsci/warnings-ng-plugin/doc/Description.md

 ## Features Overview

-The warnings plug-in basically provides the following features if added as a post build step to a job:
+The warnings plug-in basically provides the following features if added as a post build action (or step) to a job:

 1. The plug-in scans the console log of a Jenkins build or files in the workspace of your job for any kind of issues.
 There are almost one hundred [report formats](../SUPPORTED-FORMATS.md) supported.
 It can detect errors from you